minjing/uapi/README.md

   - [ ] Event based behavior(actions) execution.

 * v0.3 - in working
-  - [ ] Using Netty to provide HTTP service
+  - [x] Using Netty to provide HTTP service
+  - [ ] Generic Restful service based on consistent HTTP service API
   - [ ] A profile to indicate which service can be registered or not.
   - [ ] Support custom service parameter and return type.
   - [ ] Support register service to Consul.